honeynet/honeysnap/README.txt

 Efficency
 ---------

--
-Increasing the max number of open files will max things faster.
+Increasing the max number of open files will make things faster.
 On most unix like OSs

 $ ulimit -n 4096